nlckysolutions/NlckyADB-NADB/README.md

 The syntax to start the installer is ```nadb util ytrevanced``` Happy YTREVANCEDing! (yes i know this is getting too ridiculous now)

+### Image Flasher
+Simply flash an image to your device!
+(USES FASTBOOT) To use, simply enter ```nadb util flash {BOOT or RECOVERY (unless you know what you're doing)} {IMAGE FILE PATH/NAME}``` It will issue an ADB command to reboot your device into fastboot.
+Once your device is in fastboot, press any key and it will show you a list of devices.
+If you see a device listed, press any key.
+Otherwise, restart the whole process.
+Anyway, if your bootloader is unlocked, and everything is perfect, the image you provided will start flashing onto your device.
+DO NOT UNPLUG THE CABLE WHILE IT IS FLASHING OR YOU COULD PERMANENTLY BRICK YOUR DEVICE.
+Once it is finished, and it EXPLICITLY TELLS YOU: "Image flashing complete.
+You may unplug your device now.", you may then unplug your device, and on most devices, press and hold VOL_DOWN + POWER for about 10 seconds to reboot it.

 ## The "plugins" command
 The plugins command installs custom made plugins on your device!